- Best Tow Behind Sprayers Picks (Updated List)

 - Wet booms are the second most common type.
 These devices are hollow and carry the liquid to the spray tips that are attached immediately to them.
 When using wet booms, you can expect to cover a wide swath in only one pass with your tow behind sprayer.
 They are powerful and adjustable because the sprayer can not only spray left, right, centered or in all three but also the nozzles can be set to spray up or down.
 If you choose to use wet booms, you will find out that they have good coverage and a wide spray path.

 - Dripless booms have one main advantage –they can be easily stored and transported to any place you want.
-Moreover, these gadgets have more coverage on your crops.
+Moreover, these gadgets have more coverage for your crops.

 Tow behind sprayers are pulled by your vehicle and this is the reason why we want to have your attention on the wheels.
 They come in different materials and sizes.